 Wiltshire, C. A. (2023).
 Review of Child Care Justice: Transforming the System of Care for Young Children by Maurice Sykes and Kyra Ostendorf.
 Teachers College Record.

 Wiltshire, C. A., Troller-Renfree, S. V., Giebler, M. A., & Noble, K. G. (2021).
 Associations among average parental educational attainment, maternal stress, and infant screen exposure at 6 months of age.
 Infant Behavior and Development, 65, 101644.
+Link

 Troller-Renfree, S. V., Brito, N. H., Desai, P. M., Leon-Santos, A. G., Wiltshire, C. A., Motton, S. N., Meyer, J., Isler, J. R., Fifer, W. P., & Noble, K. G. (2020).
 Infants of Mothers with Higher Physiological Stress Show Alterations in Brain Function.
 Developmental Science, 23(6), el2976.
+Link

 Merz, E. C., Wiltshire, C. A., & Noble, K. G. (2019).
 Socioeconomic Inequality and the Developing Brain: Spotlight on Language and Executive Function.
 Child Development Perspectives, 13(1), 15-20.
-[A top-cited paper in Child Development Perspectives in 2019-2020]
+[A top-cited paper in Child Development Perspectives in 2019-2020] Link

 Follow me on Twitter: @CAWiltshire | @WiltshireLab